thinktandem/isna-vuepress/src/faq/conditions/aphalia.md

 title: "Aphallia"
 ---

-Aphallia refers to being born without a penis, in a patient with otherwise typical male anatomy.
+<p>Aphallia refers to being born without a penis, in a patient with otherwise typical male anatomy.</p>